 **Please note that this is only a very general overview of the various procedures available to you, and not intended as legal advice.
-You may wish to consult legal counsel if you have difficulties in collecting the judgment lawfully due you.
+Consult legal counsel if you have difficulties in collecting the judgment lawfully due you.

 If the last day to file my answer falls on a weekend, and the civil division of the Magistrate Court of Pike County is closed, what can I do?

 When the last day to file an answer falls on a weekend day or a legal holiday, then the answer may be filed by close of the next business day.